 Spinal fusion surgery is an option for patients who no longer get relief from other treatments, and are experiencing chronic pain or impairment due to spinal instability, unstable fractures, deformities of the spine or spondylolisthesis (a condition in which one vertebra slips forward on top of another).

-The Spine Institute has been awarded national certification by the Joint Commission for cervical, thoracic and lumbar spinal surgery.
+The Spine Center has been awarded national certification by the Joint Commission for cervical, thoracic and lumbar spinal surgery.
 Greenwich Hospital neurosurgeons bring a high rate of successful outcomes to patients, reducing their pain and allowing them to live a more active life.

 Minimally Invasive Surgical Techniques